spinnaker/governance/rfc/monorepo.md

 Halyard will also be included in the monorepo.
 While it is a tool everyone wants to see replaced, it has no replacement yet.
 It consumes many Spinnaker service libraries, and would greatly benefit from composite builds.

+### `spinnaker-monitoring`

+The `spinnaker-monitoring` project will not be included in the monorepo.
+The project is frozen, and not part of a release build.
+The final revision's artifact will continue to be pinned in Halyard and re-tagged as needed for external consumption.

 ### Integrating Gradle Build Plugins

 Gradle composite can also build plugins to be used in the same build, allowing us to also combine [Spinnaker's Gradle build plugin](https://github.com/spinnaker/spinnaker-gradle-project) into the project itself.